aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

-## Predicting Bank Client's Financial Product subscription using Scikit Learn and XGBoost for imbalance dataset
+## Predicting Bank Client's Cerificate of Deposit Purchase using Scikit Learn and XGBoost for imbalance dataset

-This Code Pattern will guide you through how to use `XGBoost`, `Scikit Learn` and `Python` in IBM Watson Studio to predict Bank Client's subscription to financial product based off a [UCI repository for Bank Marketing Data Set](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing).
+This Code Pattern will guide you through how to use `XGBoost`, `Scikit Learn` and `Python` in IBM Watson Studio.
+The goal is to use a Jupyter notebook and data from the [UCI repository for Bank Marketing Data](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing) to predict if a client will purchase a Certificate of Deposit (CD) from a banking institution.

 Class imbalance is a common problem in data science, where the number of positive samples are significantly less than the number of negative samples.
 As data scientists, one would like to solve this problem and create a classifier with good performance.
 XGBoost (Extreme Gradient Boosting Decision Tree) is very common tool for creating the Machine Learning Models for classification and regression.
 However, there are various tricks and techniques for creating good classification models using XGBoost for imbalanced data-sets that is non-trivial and the reason for developing this Code Pattern.